Need a great cocktail for Halloween or want to serve something different at your next cocktail party? Then add the Kiwano Margarita to the drink menu!

 Kiwano should not be refrigerated and can be eaten right out of the spiky shell or scooped out and juiced.
 I thought the green juice would make a great halloween cocktail, so I made a Kiwano Margarita.
 I like salt with my margaritas, so that’s charcoal salt on the rim.

 Because it is October and because of its gorgeous color, I spooked up the name a little.
+What kind of creepy treats do you enjoy for Halloween?

 - 1 Kiwana fruit